Endava (NYSE:DAVA) Releases FY 2022 Earnings Guidance

+Endava (NYSE:DAVA – Get Rating) last announced its earnings results on Thursday, May 12th.
+The company reported $0.48 earnings per share for the quarter, topping analysts’ consensus estimates of $0.43 by $0.05.
+The business had revenue of $169.20 million for the quarter, compared to analyst estimates of $162.36 million.
+Endava had a return on equity of 20.94% and a net margin of 11.84%.
+The company’s quarterly revenue was up 50.7% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.32 EPS.
+As a group, research analysts predict that Endava will post 1.57 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Quantbot Technologies LP bought a new position in shares of Endava in the first quarter worth about $88,000.
-Citigroup Inc. lifted its holdings in shares of Endava by 36.0% in the fourth quarter.
-Citigroup Inc. now owns 699 shares of the company’s stock worth $117,000 after acquiring an additional 185 shares during the last quarter.
-Captrust Financial Advisors lifted its holdings in shares of Endava by 30.5% in the first quarter.
-Captrust Financial Advisors now owns 1,218 shares of the company’s stock worth $162,000 after acquiring an additional 285 shares during the last quarter.
-Atria Wealth Solutions Inc. bought a new position in shares of Endava in the first quarter worth about $222,000.
-Finally, LPL Financial LLC acquired a new position in shares of Endava in the third quarter valued at approximately $247,000.
-49.74% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the stock.
+Quantbot Technologies LP purchased a new stake in shares of Endava in the first quarter valued at about $88,000.
+Citigroup Inc. grew its position in Endava by 36.0% during the fourth quarter.
+Citigroup Inc. now owns 699 shares of the company’s stock worth $117,000 after buying an additional 185 shares during the period.
+Captrust Financial Advisors grew its position in shares of Endava by 30.5% in the first quarter.
+Captrust Financial Advisors now owns 1,218 shares of the company’s stock valued at $162,000 after purchasing an additional 285 shares during the last quarter.
+Atria Wealth Solutions Inc. acquired a new stake in shares of Endava in the first quarter valued at approximately $222,000.
+Finally, LPL Financial LLC acquired a new stake in shares of Endava in the third quarter valued at approximately $247,000.
+Hedge funds and other institutional investors own 49.74% of the company’s stock.

 Endava plc provides technology services for clients in the consumer products, healthcare, mobility, and retail verticals in Europe, Latin America, North America, and internationally.
 The company offers technology and digital advisory services for payments and financial services, and TMT sectors; IT strategies; business analysis services; program management services; digital product strategy services; and architecture, extended reality, machine learning and artificial intelligence, product design, and user experience and visual design services.